 Paid employees with additional support from a team of volunteers cover: reception, catering, finance, maintenance, administration and bookings all working under the oversight of John Sumner the full time Premises Manager.
 John took up this position in January 2003 and remains in office with the approbation of the Centre Trustees.
-John is supported in his role by David Kidd who was appointed as full time Reception Manager in August 2013, and Chris Smith who was appointed as full time evening caretaker in March 2017.
-Ann Tildesly resigned from her role as cleaner in April 2018 for family reasons.
-The role was revised to include some additional duties, re-advertised as Centre Support Worker and Mark Leslie was appointed to the post in June 2018, to work alongside David Gregory who has been a Centre Support Worker since 2008.
-The fiancé role is now undertaken by a firm of accountants
+John is supported in his role by David Kidd who was appointed as full time Reception Manager in August 2013, Chris Smith who was appointed as full time evening caretaker in March 2017, and Centre Support Workers David Gregory, who has been a Centre Support Worker since 2008 and Mark Leslie who was appointed to the post in June 2018.
+There is an early morning daily part time cleaner Diane Connelly.